Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: Systematic expansion of the S-matrix in B L-violating couplings

-We would now like to compare the CP-violating difference in \emph{case 2} given by eq.~\eqref{eqn:cpv-diff3} with that found for \emph{case 1} given by eq.~\eqref{eqn:cpv-leading-sum}.
+\end{widetext} We would now like to compare the CP-violating difference in \emph{case 2} given by Eq.~\eqref{eqn:cpv-diff3} with that found for \emph{case 1} given by Eq.~\eqref{eqn:cpv-leading-sum}.
 Since, to start with, we have assumed that $(T_0)_{Xm}\neq 0$, and since $T_0$ contains only B conserving interactions, we have $B(X)=B(m)$.
 But, as B has to be finally violated in the decay of $X$, $B(X)\neq B(f)$.
 Therefore, we arrive at the conclusion that $B(m)\neq B(f)$ which implies that $(T_0)_{mf}=0=(T_0)^*_{mf}$.
 Using this result, we find that

-\ie, a non-zero contribution to $\bigo(\aslb^2)$, unlike in eq.~\eqref{eqn:cpv-leading-sum} where we had only obtained non-zero contributions to $\bigo(\aslb^3)$ and higher.
+\ie, a non-zero contribution to $\bigo(\aslb^2)$, unlike in Eq.~\eqref{eqn:cpv-leading-sum} where we had only obtained non-zero contributions to $\bigo(\aslb^3)$ and higher.
 Here we have used the approximate equality of $(\tilta)^*_{ij}$ and $(\tilta)_{ji}$, since their difference is higher order in $\aslb$ and similarly for $(T_0)^*_{ij}$ and $(T_0)_{ji}$.
-The results in eq.~\eqref{eqn:cpv-leading-sum} and \eqref{eqn:cpcv-leading-sum} are actually equivalent, considering that the only change between the two scenarios is that a baryon number violating vertex in \emph{case 1} has been replaced by a baryon number conserving vertex in \emph{case 2}, thereby inducing a corresponding change in the transition amplitudes $ \aslb\tilta \to T_0 $ in the respective expressions.
-This establishes that irrespective of the scheme of baryon number assignment, the CP violation from processes taking the initial particle $X$ to all possible final states with a given baryon number $B$ and their conjugate remains unchanged.
+Note the very similar form of Eq.~\eqref{eqn:cpv-leading-sum} and \eqref{eqn:cpcv-leading-sum}.
+The important difference, however, is that a baryon number violating vertex in \emph{case 1} has been replaced by a baryon number conserving vertex in \emph{case 2}, thereby inducing a corresponding change in the transition amplitudes $ \aslb\tilta \to T_0 $ in the respective expressions.
+Since B/L violating couplings in almost all models are constrained to be small, this replacement allows for the possibility of generating a higher degree of CP violation than would perhaps have been possible with B/L violating decays alone.
+The example below demonstrates this explicitly.